 - Published articles about the Scottish Hotel School

 - Corporate merchandise

 - Board game entitled 'Who wants to be a hotelier'

 - Certificate of corporate membership of Hospitality Action

 System of arrangement

 Conditions of access and use area

 Conditions governing access

 Most of the collection is open.
-Some records are restricted in compliance with the General Data Protection Regulation.
+Some records are restricted in compliance with the UK General Data Protection Regulation and the Data Protection Act 1998.
 Where records are restricted, this is marked at the appropriate point in the catalogue.